ahadb/flat-file-cms/README.md

 ### Razor CMS

  razorCMS is a File Based Content Management System.
-All data in razorCMS is stored in flat files, and uses a "database" engine called razorDB.
+All data in razorCMS is stored in flat files, and uses a &ldquo;database&rdquo; engine called razorDB.

 **Technology:** PHP